Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

       ]
     }

 Membership proofs can also prove that a user does NOT have an attribute or attributes in a set, in other words a :ref:`non-membership proof<glossary-non-membership-proof>`.
-For example, if you need to know whether a user is a resident of a country that is subject to trade sanctions and cannot use your service, you might have a proof that determines whether the wallet owner resides in one or more of the countries.
+For example, if you need to know that a user is **not** a resident of a country that is subject to trade sanctions to use your service, you might request a proof that the wallet owner does not reside in the relevant countries.

 For example, the statement below asks if the wallet owner is a citizen of China or North Korea.